loginom/loginom-help-en-omegat/data/processors/integration/extracting-xml.md

       * The exit code contains the values of extraction codes for each document.
    * There are the following fields the availability of which is set by a user:
       * The field identifier enables to identify the document with which a record is connected in the log table.
-      * Error description means the description of exit codes.
+      * Error description: the description of exit codes.

 ## Wizard

 ### Step 1.
 Parameters of XML Extraction

-* **XML column** means the selection of the column with the XML documents.
+* **XML column**: selection of the column with the XML documents.

 * **XML Document Identification**: availability of the identifier column in the extracted table and log table is defined in this area:
    * Use identifier: the checkbox enables identifiers.
 Then it is required to define the type of identifiers using the radio button:
-      * Number of the input data set row means the number of the string which contains a document.
+      * Number of the input data set row: the number of the string which contains a document.
 0 identifier matches the first string.
       * The column value: values of the selected column of the input table will be used as identifiers.

 * **Halt on errors**: this checkbox enables to cancel extraction when the first error is defined.